 This study highlights the potential of silver nanoparticles biosynthesized from Nigella sativa extract as a promising antifungal agent against aflatoxigenic fungi.
 The significant antifungal activity, coupled with the eco-friendly synthesis process, positions AgNPs as a valuable tool in the fight against fungal contamination in agriculture.
-Future research should explore the practical applications of AgNPs in field conditions and their long-term effects on soil health microbial communities. challenges of fungal resistance environmental sustainability continue to grow, the development and implementation of biogenic nanoparticles may provide a critical solution for ensuring food safety and public health.
+Future research should explore the practical applications of AgNPs in field conditions and their long-term effects on soil health and microbial communities.
+As the challenges of fungal resistance and environmental sustainability continue to grow, the development and implementation of biogenic nanoparticles may provide a critical solution for ensuring food safety and public health.